 This clause of GB/T 4706.1-2024 is replaced by the following.

-This document deals with the safety of stationary electric cooking ranges, hobs, ovens and similar appliances for household use, their rated voltage being not more than 250 V for single-phase appliances connected between one phase and neutral, and 480 V for other appliances.
+This standard applies to the stationary electric cooking ranges, hobs, ovens and similar appliances for household use with the rated voltage being not more than 250 V for single-phase appliances and 480 V for other appliances.

-This document also includes some requirements for ovens that are intended to be used on board ships.
+This standard also includes some requirements for ovens that are intended to be used on board ships.

-Note 101: Examples of appliances that are within the scope of this document are
+Note 101: Examples of appliances that are within the scope of this standard are

 • physical, sensory or mental capabilities; or